-The authorities released the Uni-GAUGE-E 2023 mock tests for all the candidates preparing for the entrance exam.
+The authorities will release the Uni-GAUGE-E 2024 mock tests for all the candidates preparing for the entrance exam.
 Candidates could access the mock test of Uni-Gauge-E without creating any unique login ID.
-Attempting a mock test enables one to familiarize with the test pattern and to check their preparation level.
+Attempting a mock test enables one to familiarize oneself with the test pattern and to check their preparation level.
 Candidates must note that Physics and Chemistry will be offered as one mock test, while Mathematics as another one.

-Candidates must follow the below mentioned preparation tips of Uni-Gauge-E 2023 for clearing the exam with excellent scores.
+Candidates must follow the below-mentioned preparation tips of Uni-Gauge-E 2024 to clear the exam with excellent scores.

 Make a study time table to distribute an equal amount of weightage to each topic based on their weightage.

 Take help from experts or the internet to know the best study material for the Uni-Gauge-E exam.